United Food Bank is able to provide 300,000 pounds of food per week because of our food and grocery partners as well as those who sponsor food drives

 Grocery Rescue Program

 Each year, about 40 percent of the food produced for people to eat in the United States goes to waste.
-Second Harvest Food Bank is working to get some of that food into the hands of those who need it.
+United Food Bank is working to get some of that food into the hands of those who need it.
 The program is designed to recover a variety of nutritious foods from local grocery stores for food pantries and meal programs.
 Some of our most-needed items can help feed hungry people instead of ending up in landfills.
 Foods like meats, dairy, deli products, produce, frozen and refrigerated foods, as well as shelf-stable foods.
 United Food Bank’s retail relations and operations teams coordinate scheduled donation pick-ups with local grocery retailers.
 Donations will be picked up by our refrigerated trucks or by our authorized partner agencies.
 Currently, we are working with more than 150 local grocery stores in our community.
 United Food Bank is proud to partner with stores such as Albertsons’, Bashas’, Costco, CVS, Food City, Fry’s Food Stores, Paradise Bakery, Safeway, Sprouts Farmers Market, Target, Walmart.